-Wellbeing in the workplace is high on the agenda but are we getting it right?
-In today’s business environment, workplace stress is an everyday feature, drilled into us through the media and our day-to-day language.
-As a result, it’s the subject of constant head-scratching about the burden it places on employees, and how to effectively support and tackle it.
+Wellbeing in the workplace is high on the agenda but are we getting wellbeing in the workplace right?
+In today’s business environment, workplace stress is a common feature, drilled into us through the media and our day-to-day language.
+As a result ,stress and the overall wellbeing of people are the subject of constant head-scratching about the burden it places on employees, and how to effectively support and tackle it.

 The CIPD Health and Wellbeing at Work report (2019) highlighted the top 3 causes of

 For most people reading this, the above will come as no surprise.
 We are all required to do more with less, and it’s been that way for some time.
 We all know the pain points at work that make people sick.

 Does this mean that existing solutions are not working?

 A typical approach to managing stress and wellbeing in the workplace is through programmes that commonly involve a series of events, health screenings and incentives that undoubtedly relieve the symptoms.
 But do they directly address what causes workplace stress in the first place?